Art and Culture, Berlin

 When I planned my trip to Berlin this giants were a part of a must see sights, however, bad weather conditions have cost me to miss it.
 At least I had opportinity to make this low quality photos from the taxi on my way to the airport.
 The photos should be taken from the opposite bank of the River Spree and if possible in a bright sunny day.

 The sculpture is called "Molecule Man" and is work of famous American artist Jonathan Borofsky, on show in Berlin since 1999.
 The idea of the artist was to reminds us that both people and molecules excist in a world of probability.
 Actually, there are three figures standing inside the river Spree.
 The sculpture is located in the district of Treptow.

-I’m not sure where I heard that the main museums in Berlin are open on Thursday evenings till 10pm and admission is free.
+I’m not sure where I heard that the main museums in Berlin are open on the first Thursday evening of the month from 6pm till 10pm and admission is free.
 I tried asking if this was true at the hotel where I was staying but only received blanked looks.
 So I decided to give it a try and discovered it was true.
 I went into the Altes and Pergamon Museums for free.
 I tried the Alte Nationalgalerie but because there was a special exhibition on at the time there was the normal entrance charge.
 So if you want to save some money and your in Berlin on a Thursday evening give it a try.